fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageContainerAcl.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageContainerAcl** cmdlet sets the public access permission to the specified storage container in azure_2.
+The **Set-AzureStorageContainerAcl** cmdlet sets the public access permission to the specified storage container in Azure.

 ## EXAMPLES